jfroehlich/eleventy-plugin-component-tag/README.md

 variants:
   - name: "hot"
+    context:
       classes: "hot-stuff"

   - name: "nestable"
+    context:
       headline: "This is the default headline."
       content: []
 ```

 The config can change the components `handle` which is the basename of the component